Senior Advisor - Strategic Engagement

 Personal specifications

-• Ability to work in a high-paced and dynamic environment, with a proactive attitude and a high level of initiative.
+- Ability to deliver high-quality work at pace in a dynamic and at time ambiguous environment, with a proactive attitude and a high level of initiative.

 Qualifications and Other Requirements